 Here at WWO, we’ve brought together several top professionals in the industry and local experts with one purpose in mind – to give you the most comprehensive & successful fishing experience possible!

 Our staff here at the shop is a seasoned team of fishing professionals including captains, guides, and mates.
 Our combined experience represents hundreds of years spent catching fish.
 Based on years of friendship along with fishing and working together, this new team’s varied areas of expertise offers you a unique level of knowledgeable customer service not available anywhere else.
-No matter what type of fisherman you are, offshore, inshore, surf, or fly, we’ll get you set up with the right tools for the job and the know-how on how to use them.
+No matter what type of fisherman you are, offshore, inshore, surf, or saltwater fly fishing, we’ll get you set up with the right tools for the job and the know-how on how to use them.

 We’re here to help you create your own successful fishing experience.
 With an eye for bringing you the newest technology and state of the art fishing equipment for everything from tuna fishing to light tackle stripers, you can be assured every new product is field tested in our waters and in water the world around.
 We’ll help you with customized educational seminars, give you direct access to experts in certain fishing techniques, and provide you with information about tournaments, boat shows, and other industry-related events to help you get out there and catch fish!
 Our store is located on the East End of Long Island, just 1 minute off of Sunrise Highway in Hampton Bays, NY, which makes us a perfect stop on your way out to Montauk to get whatever you need for a day (or night's) fishing!
 During the season, we carry a broad selection of live, frozen, and fresh bait.
 We are conveniently located down the road from Shinnecock Canal, and a 10-15 minute drive from Shinnecock Inlet.
 If you're fishing in the Hamptons, this is the place to be for all of you bait & tackle needs.